GrossfieldLab/loos/INSTALL.md

 For versions of Fedora where the default python is python2.7 (anything before Fedora 31), you will need to copy custom.py-proto to custom.py, and uncomment the line setting PYTHON_INC (verifying that it's the correct location for your system), *before* you build LOOS.
+Alternatively, you can force scons to run using python3 by calling it as `/usr/bin/env python3 $(which scons)`.
 As of Fedora 31, this is no longer necessary (the default system python is 3.x).

 Fedora versions before 24 don't have python3 packages for numpy and scipy;  to install on these systems, you'll need to either build them manually, or (more efficient) just use conda.